Tim Mathieson: Public life

 In November 2008, Minister for Health and Ageing Nicola Roxon appointed Mathieson as one of the government's unpaid men's health ambassadors.
 He later became an ambassador for Kidney Health Australia, a patron of the Australian Men's Shed Association and involved with the Indigenous Diabetes Association in Alice Springs and Beyond Blue mental health group.
 In December 2010, Mathieson was appointed patron of the National Portrait Gallery.

 In January 2013, Mathieson attracted media attention for a joke he made while advocating for prostate examinations, advising men to seek out "a small Asian female doctor" when receiving a rectal prostate exam.
 After commentators considered his remark inappropriate and in poor taste, he apologised.

 Personal life

 While in his late teens during the 1970s, Mathieson fathered a daughter with his girlfriend Pam Child.
 In 1987, Mathieson married Diane Stark; they had a son and a daughter together and divorced in 2003.
 In March 2006, Mathieson started dating Julia Gillard.
 When asked in 2010 about formal marriage to Gillard, he said that they had not discussed it at that stage.
 Mathieson's relationship with Gillard ended in 2021.

-Sexual assault

 In July 2023, Mathieson pleaded guilty to a charge of sexual assault after non-consensually sucking the nipple of a sleeping woman and "latching onto her breast when she tried to fend him off" in March 2022.
-Mathieson was convicted in October 2023 and fined $7000.
+Mathieson was convicted in October 2023 and fined $7,000.